 Soon after, he was recognized as an outstanding horseman.
 Because of this, he was assigned to the Military School of Equitation where he enjoyed challenging the instructors.
 And if that didn’t make him unpopular enough with the Cavalry officers there, his growing arrogance, which was to mark the rest of his career, did.

-After learning Arabic and being posted to Sudan, Wingate took over a unit along the Ethiopia border combating slave traders and ivory poachers.
+After learning Arabic and being posted to Sudan, Wingate took over a unit along the Ethiopian border combating slave traders and ivory poachers.
 But it was his posting to Palestine that would change his career forever.

 Wingate was a forward-thinking exponent of unconventional warfare.
 He began his career as a guerrilla fighter when he organized a coalition of British/Jewish troops whose counterinsurgency tactics helped to combat the Arab revolt in British-controlled Palestine in the 1930s.
 Wingate was one of the few British officers who supported Zionism.

-He created what was termed “Special Night Squads” a combined British and Jewish group who would counter Arab saboteurs who were attacking oil pipelines.
+He created what was termed “Special Night Squads” a combined British and Jewish group that would counter Arab saboteurs who were attacking oil pipelines.
 However, due to his unrestrained belief in the creation of a Jewish state, which was a political hot potato then, he was considered compromised as an intelligence officer and was hence removed and sent back to England.

 Once World War II began, General Archibald Wavell was put in command of the Middle East Command in Cairo.
 In 1941, Wavell had Wingate create the “Gideon Force” under General William Platt in Sudan.
 It was a Special Operations Executive (SOE) force composed of British, Sudanese, and Ethiopian soldiers.
 Wingate even asked for permission from Haile Selassie to invite the Jewish Haganah fighters to serve alongside him.